vanheeringen-lab/ANANSE/docs/command-line_reference.md

 * The predicted factor activity (based on the TF motif activity) for all transcriptionfactors.
 The motif activity is based on the contribution of motif score to the enhancer activity (the coefficient from a linear regression;  see [The FANTOM Consortium & Riken Omics Science Center 2009](https://doi.org/10.1038/ng.375) and [Balwierz et al. 2014](https://doi.org/10.1101/gr.169508.113)).
 In the implementation of ANANSE the motif activity is calculated based on a regression using the ATAC-seq signal and/or a regression using the H3K27ac signal.
 * Depending on the input data, the file will also contain `atac` and/or `h3k27ac`, which provide the quantified and normalized signal of ATAC-seq and/or H3K27ac ChIP-seq data in the enhancer regions.
 If the `ANANSE.REMAP.model.v1.0` model is used, these files will also contain the relative signal.

 Mostly, you would want to use the `binding.h5` as input for `ananse network`.
-If you want to access the information in the file for other purposes: [TODO: describe]
+If you want to access the information in the file for other purposes you can use the `ananse view` command.

 If you provided multiple peaks or BED files as input, the output directory will also contain a BED files with the merged regions, which are used as potential enhancer.